princessmiku/MariaDB-SQLBuilder/README.md

 ```

 # [Wiki](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki)
-For all Details and how to usw
+For all Details and how to use

 ## Functions